Hill Head

 Hill Head is a residential area and village on the coast of the Solent.
 It is located south of Stubbington, west of Lee-on-the-Solent and south east of Titchfield, in the borough of Fareham, Hampshire.

+Governance

 Hill Head is in the Gosport parliamentary constituency.
+The MP is Caroline Dinenage of the Conservative Party since 2010.

+Geography

-The MP is Caroline Dinenage of the Conservative party since 2010.
-Hill Head has a sandy beach with sailing, windsurfing, kitesurfing and fishing being the most popular pastimes upon its shores.
-It is the place to be.
+Hill Head is mainly a shingle beach with sailing, windsurfing, kitesurfing and fishing being the most popular pastimes upon its shores.
 There is also a small harbour, located where the River Meon enters the Solent.
 It is next to Titchfield Haven National Nature Reserve.

-Hill Head has a substantial elderly population – 90.45% of its 7,121 residents are over 65, compared to an English average of 15.89%.
-At the 2011 Census the ward population had risen to 7,170.
+Hill Head has a substantial elderly population – 33.2% of its 7,100 residents are over 65, compared to an English average of 18.4%.
+At the 2021 Census the ward population had fallen slightly to 7,100.

+History

 During World War II, Hill Head was one of many loading zones for the D-Day invasions and the area was inundated with allied troops.
 Along the coast here there are still many reminders of the war time activities including remnants of fortifications.
 Part of a Mulberry harbour broke away and was grounded at Hill Head beach.
 It remained there for many years.
 Seafield Park, a Royal Navy establishment was nearby.

 The Swordfish public house at Hill Head was demolished in 2004 to make way for a small development of beach-front homes known as Swordfish Close.
 The name Swordfish is derived from the World War Two bomber the Fairey Swordfish which flew from the nearby airfield at RNAS Lee-on-Solent (HMS Daedalus).
-Swordfish Close has been featured in the popular BBC television series Seaside Rescue.
+Swordfish Close has been featured in the BBC television series Seaside Rescue.
 The pub was previously called the Marine Court Hotel.

-The only remaining pub along Hill Head beach-front is The Osborne View, so named as Osborne House (residential home of Queen Victoria) is visible on a clear day.
+For many years the only remaining pub along Hill Head beach-front was the Osborne View, so named as Osborne House (residential home of Queen Victoria) was visible on a clear day.
+It burnt down in a fire that started at 2.30am on 22 February 2024.
+Built in the Victorian era and constructed down the cliff over four floors, the Osborne View was a hotel until 1971; regulars included football player and manager Alf Ramsey.
+In March 2025, permission was granted to demolish and rebuild the pub following an application by Hall and Woodhouse.

-Between 1985 and 1990, Hill Head's beaches featured in the BBC TV show Howards' Way, which was mostly filmed at nearby Bursledon, Hamble-le-Rice, Warsash and Swanwick.
+Between 1985 and 1990, Hill Head's beaches appeared in the BBC TV show Howards' Way, which was mostly filmed at nearby Bursledon, Hamble-le-Rice, Warsash and Swanwick.

+Transport

 Bus services to and from Hill Head are provided by First, with a half-hourly circular service to and from Fareham.

+Amenities

-The area currently has a convenience store with a post office, a lighting shop, a door and windows shop, two hairdressers, a Chinese takeaway and a prep school.
+The area has a convenience store with a post office, a lighting shop, a door and windows shop, two hairdressers, a Chinese takeaway and a prep school.